Man dies after tractor collides with electricity pylon in Fishbourne - here's what we know

-Emergency services were called to Salthill Road Fishbourne before midday yesterday (Thursday, May 18) following reports of an incident involving an electricity pylon and a farmer’s tractor.
+Emergency services were called to Salthill Road Fishbourne before midday yesterday (Thursday, May 18) following reports of an incident involving an electricity cable and a farmer’s tractor.

 An air ambulance was pictured on site and crews from West Sussex Fire and Rescue Service were called to tackle a fire at the scene.

-Note: This article was updated on May 23, 2023